Friday, December 21, 2018

 The group paid for their meal and went out to see the fair.

-Tempus saw the Pieriant parked in front of a boarded-up factory on the other side of the plaza.
-On the factory's roof line was carved the words "Dezantis Silster".
+Tempus saw the Pieriant parked in front of what appeared to be a boarded-up manufactory on the other side of the plaza.
+Vertically, along the tall, graceful spire rising from the southeast corner of the factory was carved the words "Dzantis Silster" in characters large enough to be seen from the other side of the plaza.

 People were still joining and leaving the spontaneous dancing, but it wasn't as if they were being controlled.
 Tempus frowned.
 How often had he had that reassuring thought?